 - Whether the serving PLMN of candidate Located UE(s) is same with serving PLMN of Target UE.

-- UE's information including whether UE is in coverage or not, UE's location, etc.
+- UE's information including whether UE is in coverage or not, UE's location, whether it is willing to share its location with the Target UE, etc.